5 Easy Reasons for a Pending Economic Slowdown

 Third, access to credit.
 Boy, does this help consumer confidence.
 Oh, and consumer spending.

-The total amount of unsecured personal loans at the end of 2024 was a record $251 billion.
-This is up from $104 billion in 2014.
+The total amount of unsecured personal loans (credit cards, student loans and other consumer debt) at the end of 2025 was a record $560 billion.
+This is up from $110 billion in 2015.
 4)

 Finally, The Joneses.
 And are they everywhere.
 They all have the McMansion, fancy cars in the driveway and annual vacations to tropical islands or Europe.
 How does this help consumer confidence?
 Easy, a ton of people feel they need to keep up with The Joneses.
 Therefore, they spend money.
 Frequently it is money they do not even have.
+If there is one thing you need to do it to say Goodbye to the Joneses.
+3 Practical Steps to Arrive Financially.

 The Road Ahead